ipmLessing/python/README.md

-# Python
+# Text Mining
-script for combining all text, txt file under same directory into one (line by line) with No duplicates.
+Python script for combining all text, txt file under same directory into one (line by line) with No duplicates.
 Actually for combining text dictionary for text mining.

 # How to Use